 Before You Update

-When upgrading iOS, there are small measures to take before updating your device:
+When upgrading your iOS system, there are a few steps to take before updating your device:

 - Backup your device to either iCloud or iTunes.

-Now that you're prepared to update, you can choose whether to update through WiFi, or iTunes on your computer.
-Wireless updating through WiFi is the easiest of the two.
+Now that you're prepared to update, you can choose whether to update through WiFi or iTunes on your computer.
+Wireless updating through WiFi is recommended.

 Updating wirelessly requires a steady connection to a WiFi network for the entire length of the update.

 - To begin, plug in your device to a power source - either a USB port on a computer or an electrical outlet.

 - Access "Settings" on your iPhone or iPad.